 ECO TOURISM = Sustainable utilization of natural resources for the benefit the humankind

-Camp Jabulani has launched two new sustainable projects, the ‘Weeping-Boer-Bean Tree’ and the ‘Sharing is Caring’ projects, in a bid to further the camp’s eco-initiatives.
+Camp Jabulani has launched two new sustainable projects, the ‘Seedling dung plant’ and the ‘Sharing is Caring’ projects, in a bid to further the camp’s eco-initiatives.

-The ‘Weeping Boer-Bean’ can be bought in a ‘grow-it yourself kit’, available at the camp’s sister property, the Hoedspruit Endangered Species Centre.
+The ‘Seedling dung plant’ can be bought in a ‘grow-it yourself kit’, available at the camp’s sister property, the Hoedspruit Endangered Species Centre.
 The kit contains one elephant dung ball with potting soil at its centre.
-It is here that the bean is planted, along with water.
+It is here that the seed is planted, along with water.
 Easy to follow directions and information on the tree are included.

 Funds raised contribute to the anti-poaching rhino patrols in the area.